 LinksSustainable Forest Management PlanSustainable Forest Management Annual ReportForest Management Annual ReportExternal Audit ReportPEFC Canada WebsiteCSA Sustainable Forest Management WebsiteSustainable Forest Management System CertificatePEFC CertificateEnvironmental Management System Certificate

-The Operating Plan (OP), is a requirement of the Forest Management License Agreement and the Manitoba Forest Act, is submitted to Manitoba Sustainable Development for approval.
-The document ‘Manitoba’s Submission Guidelines for Forest Management Operating Plans’ (Manitoba Conservation, 2011) guides the development of the OP.
+The Forest Management Operating Plan (FMOP), a requirement of the Forest Management License Agreement and the Manitoba Forest Act, is submitted to Manitoba Sustainable Development for approval.
+The document ‘Manitoba’s Submission Guidelines for Forest Management Operating Plans’ (Manitoba Sustainable Development, 2011) guides the development of the FMOP.

-Following the approval of the Operating Plan, and prior to any work commencing within the FMLA, work permit applications are submitted to Manitoba Conservation for each planned operation.
+Following the approval of the Operating Plan, and prior to any work commencing within the FMLA, work permit applications are submitted to Manitoba Sustainable Development for each planned operation.
 The work permit application outlines the site specific details of the planned activity.